RNYR/LogApp/README.md

 # Equipment Log

-A lightweight web-based equipment inventory log built with a simple HTML/CSS/JavaScript frontend and a Python Flask backend.
+A lightweight web-based equipment inventory log built with a simple **HTML/CSS/JavaScript frontend** and a **Python Flask backend**.

 The application provides a clean interface for tracking equipment items, updating their status, adding notes, and managing the inventory through an admin edit mode.

-This project is designed for small internal setups or as a starting point for a more advanced inventory management tool.
+This project is intended for small internal deployments or as a starting point for a more advanced inventory management tool.

 ---